pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### Azure
-These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Azure][pivotalcf-azure]
+These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Azure][platform-azure]

 {% code_snippet 'examples', 'azure-configuration' %}
 {% include '.ip-addresses.md' %}

 #### GCP
-These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on GCP][pivotalcf-gcp]
+These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on GCP][platform-gcp]

 {% code_snippet 'examples', 'gcp-configuration' %}
 {% include '.ip-addresses.md' %}